AnowarOHossain/IoTShield/README.md

 We would like to express our deepest gratitude to:

 - **Tahsin Alam Sir** - Our thesis supervisor, for his exceptional guidance, continuous support, and invaluable insights throughout the entire thesis journey — from initial topic selection and research methodology to implementation, thesis paper writing, and documentation.

-- **Rabiul Sir** - Our thesis instructor, for his constructive feedback and academic guidance.

 - **Department of CSE, SMUCT** - For providing resources and support for this research project.